duckduckgo/duckduckgo-help-pages/_docs/results/local-results.md

 order: 400
 ---

-DuckDuckGo can server local results (for searches like ["restaurants nearby"](https://duckduckgo.com/?q=restaurants+nearby)) while still keeping you anonymous.
+DuckDuckGo can serve local results (for searches like ["restaurants nearby"](https://duckduckgo.com/?q=restaurants+nearby)) while still keeping you anonymous.
 [Read more about how it works]({{ site.baseurl }}/privacy/anonymous-localized-results).

-For some search results you can opt-in to anonymously and securely use your browser location, in accordance with our [privacy policy](https://duckduckgo.com/privacy).
+For some search results you can opt-in to anonymously and securely use your browser location, in accordance with our [Privacy Policy](https://duckduckgo.com/privacy).
 This will help further improve the accuracy and relevancy of search results.

 ### If you experience issues trying to use your location: